 As a born-and-raised Vancouverite with a passion for health and wellness, I developed a fondness for yoga and a deep respect for resistance training.
 Years of yoga practice have taught me the benefits of mobility, mindfulness, and relaxation, and over a decade of strength training taught me a fluency with fitness styles which helps me with rehabbing my patients.
 Combining these experiences with my RMT training, I often focus on developing strategies with patients for symptom management and injury prevention while still delivering an effective and relaxing massage.

-After graduating from Langara College’s 3200 hour Registered Massage Therapy program (Vancouver, BC), I returned for a year teaching students in the Langara Student RMT Clinic.
-With advanced classes in spinal and regional orthopedics, myofascial techniques, cadaver labs, and sports rehab, I have become fascinated with the intricacies of our bodies.
+After graduating from Langara College’s Registered Massage Therapy program (Vancouver, BC), I've maintained an educational role throughout my career, first privately tutoring new-graduates, then supervising the Langara Student Clinic, and most recently with the Ontario governing body mentoring therapists.
+Having taken advanced classes in spinal and regional orthopedics, myofascial techniques, cadaver labs, and sports rehab, I have become fascinated with the intricacies of our bodies.
 My training has taught me how the breath, posture, nervous system, and even the immune system all play a critical role with one another.
 Through a personalized assessment and treatment plan, I aim to help you achieve your goals by treating the body as a whole, using techniques to address these systems as needed.

 Diploma of Registered Massage Therapy, Langara College, BC

 Graduating in the top of my class in 2016, the program offered advanced classes in spinal and regional orthopedics, myofascial techniques, sports rehab, cadaver labs, and further supplemental courses for a more well-rounded foundation.
-At over 3200 hours, it has the most classroom time of any currently available RMT program in Canada.
+At over 3200 hours, it is the most comprehensive program currently available in Canada.

 Registrant with the College of Massage Therapy of Ontario

 Transferring from BC, I am dual registered in both jurisdictions.